Updated: April 18, 2023 - 14 min read

 #3: Skip the application, go for connecting

-Because 99% people are doing the same thing.
-Instead, put in the extra effort it takes to stand out from the crowd and show the companies you’re applying to that you’re a high-achiever.
+Because 99% of people are doing the same thing, instead, put in the extra effort it takes to stand out from the crowd and show the companies you’re applying to that you’re a high-achiever.

 The beauty about this strategy is that you’re personally adding value, instead of just uploading your resume, answering some templated questions and crossing your fingers that they’ll choose you.
 This takes the application process into your own hands.